What Kind of Damages Can I Claim If I’m In a Car Accident?

 Traffic laws vary in each state in the U.S. In some at-fault states that follow the negligence rule of pure comparative fault, both parties involved in an accident may be eligible to recover a percentage of damages from the accident if they are both partially at fault.
 Each driver will be assigned a percentage of responsibility for the accident and be eligible to recover damages that are based on their percentage of fault.
 The more fault one has in the accident, the less money they’ll receive for compensation.

-In other states such as those that are no fault states, it can be more difficult to recover damages.
+In other states such as those that are no-fault states, it can be more difficult to recover damages.
 Most no-fault states require drivers to carry their own insurance.
-In no fault states, even if you aren’t at fault for an accident you’re involved in, you can’t sue the other driver for damages.
+In no-fault states, even if you aren’t at fault for an accident you’re involved in, you can’t sue the other driver for damages.
 All claims are made against your own insurance policy, and if you don’t have insurance, you’ll have to pay completely out-of-pocket for damages from the accident.
-Some no-fault states follow a threshold rule that states that if someone is involved in a car accident and their damages surpass a certain amount, then they can sue the at fault party for the excess amount of damages.
+Some no-fault states follow a threshold rule that states that if someone is involved in a car accident and their damages surpass a certain amount, then they can sue the at-fault party for the excess amount of damages.
 The amount below the threshold will be recovered by their personal insurance policy.

 Why Should I Speak with a Car Accident Lawyer About My Case?

-If you’ve sustained injuries or damages in car accident, it’s essential to speak with your car accident lawyer about your right to recover damages.
+If you’ve sustained injuries or damages in a car accident, it’s essential to speak with your car accident lawyer about your right to recover damages.
 Keep in mind, not all cases will be eligible to recover compensation, but your lawyer will be able to let you know if you are.
 If you are eligible to recover damages, your lawyer will help you decide which damages to claim, how much to claim for them, and assist you with writing a demand letter detailing all of this that will accompany your insurance claim.
 Your lawyer will then use this demand letter when negotiating with the negligent party’s insurance agent and do everything in their power to recover the most in compensation for your car accident claim.
 If you need a lawyer that will fight for your case, contact the Dixon Injury Firm today and schedule a free consultation with our car accident attorneys.